Contact Form 7 Extension

 More on Contact Form 7 check boxes can be found here.

-Each form linked to Newsletter can be configured to collect subscription in one or more lists.
+Each form linked to Newsletter can be configured to collect subscriptions in one or more lists.
 Those list can even be private (most of the times you will use private lists for that kind of subscriptions).

 Adding subscribers in a specific list let you to later target them when sending a standard newsletter or with an automated newsletter.